 During each day of the week we give opportunity for you to gather in community for worship, which certainly helps to keep our minds and hearts centered on Christ as we go about the ordinary (and extraordinary!) work of our lives.

 - From September through June, join us for a simple Said Mass on Wednesday mornings at 8 am in the chapel.

 - Year round, join us for Morning Prayer at 8 am in the chapel, Monday through Saturday, except when a Mass is scheduled.

-- Join us on Tuesdays at 7 pm for a Healing Mass in the choir.
+- Join us the first Wednesday of the month at 7 pm for a Healing Mass in the choir.
 We pray for physical healing, emotional healing, spiritual healing - healing of the whole person from the inside out.
 At a healing mass, you will be blessed and encouraged by hymns and a message that focuses on God’s gift of healing to our bodies, minds, and spirits.
 You will be invited forward, if desired, to be anointed with oil and individually prayed for by our clergy.